-Crayon on the walls—it's a punishing discovery, but the cleanup needn't add to the punishment.
+Crayon on the walls — it's an unfortunate rite of parenting passage, but the cleanup needn't add to the punishment.
 For a cheap and effective way to remove those offending crayon marks, turn to common household items and watch them vanish before your eyes.
 In particular, let vinegar, that amazing all-purpose cleaner, do its trick.

 Remove Crayon with Vinegar